ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter22.md

 As for Wèi WúXiàn, the kiss seemed to have some aphrodisiac effects on him.

-Lán WàngJī’s kiss felt so good that, when he let go of his lips, Wèi WúXiàn didn’t want it to end just yet, he moved upward and fervently began to kiss Lán WàngJī.
+Lán WàngJī’s kiss felt so good that, when he let go of his lips, Wèi WúXiàn didn’t want it to end just yet; he moved upward and fervently began to kiss Lán WàngJī.

 After the kisses, Lán WàngJī said, “I’m going to inform Xiōng-zhǎng and the doctor that your Golden Core has been restored.”
 Then he asked, “Wèi Yīng, will you come with me?”